Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Backyard Bowling

-- Set up something to use as bowling pins, like plastic cups.
-Or recycle your water bottles, milk cartons, or seltzer cans.
+- Set up something like plastic cups as bowling pins.
+You can also recycle water bottles, milk cartons, or seltzer cans.
 Fill the bottoms with sand or water for stability.
-Ideally, you want them sturdy enough to stack but light enough to be knocked over with a ball.
+Ideally, you want them sturdy enough to stack but light enough to be knocked over by a ball.

-- Once the “pins” are set up, have your child kick or roll a ball to knock over the pins.
-Use the number of pins appropriate for the age and development of your toddler or preschooler.
+- Once the “pins” are set up, have your child kick or roll a ball to knock them over.
+Use the number of pins appropriate for your toddler or preschooler’s age and development.

 Beach Ball Fun

 Beach balls make great props for gross motor activities.
 They are soft, and you can inflate them at varying levels to make them easier to catch and throw.
-As your toddler or preschooler’s skills increase, you can inflate them more, making it more challenging to catch.
+As your toddler or preschooler’s skills increase, you can inflate them more, making catching them more challenging.
 Here are a few gross motor activities for kids to try.

 Shoot Baskets